 At the City of Camas we understand how important it is to ensure the quality of the water we provide.
 The health of our consumers and their families is paramount, therefore our goal is to provide you with a safe and dependable supply of drinking water.
-We work diligently to provide top quality water to approximately 8,108 utility customers which include residential, industrial and commercial uses each day.
+We work diligently to provide top quality water to a residential population of 20,320.